B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

 \subsubsection{Dataset format}

 Since HAR datasets present different structures and information types, B-HAR can flexibly handle different dataset formats.
-Fig.~\ref{tab:collected_data} shows the generic, customizable, structure of the input dataset that can be provided to B-HAR; \cmark identifies mandatory data, while [\cmark] identifies optional data.
-B-HAR requires a dataset composed of signals from one or more sensors ($Sensor_{xyx}^i$), a label ($A_{ID}$) indicating the human activity performed by the testing subject, and his/her identifier ($T_{ID}$).
-B-HAR can handle datasets including data from different types of sensors (e.g., accelerometers, gyroscopes, magnetometers, or other physiological sensors) that can be related to different activities, each one identified by a different session identifier ($S_{ID}$).
-Besides, if time information lacks, B-HAR users have to indicate, into the configuration file, the discrete sampling frequency adopted by the sensors.
+Table~\ref{tab:collected_data} shows the generic, customizable, structure of the input dataset that can be provided to B-HAR; \cmark identifies mandatory data, while [\cmark] identifies optional data.
+B-HAR requires a dataset composed of signals from one or more sensors ($Sensor_{xyx}^i$), a label ($A$) indicating the human activity performed by the testing subject, and his/her identifier ($T$).
+In general, these data are collected during supervised collection sessions ($S$) where subjects ($T$) are instructed to perform only one activity (e.g., walking) or a series of consecutive activities (e.g., sitting, standing up, standing, walking, standing, sitting down, sitting).
+B-HAR handles both types of data collection approaches (i.e., one activity/one session, many activities/one session). ~~\\ Moreover, our framework can handle input datasets were data appears in different orders as \begin{itemize} \item $Ti, Data, A, T, S$; \item $Data, A, T, S, Ti$; \item $A, T, S, Data, Ti$; \item $A, T, S, Ti, Data$; \item $S, A, T, Ti, Data$; \item and other configurations. \end{itemize}

+Besides, if time ($Ti$) information lacks, B-HAR uses the discrete sampling frequency adopted by the sensors.
+From now on, all the processing steps are performed by taking into account the applied data collection methodology (i.e., one activity/one session, or many activities/one session).
+In the many activities/one session approach, B-HAR provides the possibility to generate transition classes that generally are not handled by the users (e.g., a sequence of activities as [sitting, standing, walking, standing up, walking] is represented as [sitting, sitting\_to\_standing, standing, standing\_to\_walking, walking, walking\_to\_standing, standing, standing\_to\_walking, walking ]).